 \subsection{Amortized Markov Blanket Encoder}

 In existing literature, subset selection is typically performed offline by learning $\mathcal{M}(Z_\bm)$ for a fixed partition $\bm$.
-However, the specific partition $\bm$ may only be determined at inference time.
-For instance, rather than analyzing standard rectangular patches, clinicians may need to manually select a specific region of interest within a medical image to inspect its dependencies.
+However, the partition $\bm$ may change at inference time.
+For instance, rather than analyzing standard rectangular patches, clinicians may want to manually select a specific region of interest within a medical image to inspect its dependencies.
 Given the computational constraints of large datasets, training a selector on demand is infeasible.
-Furthermore, in high-dimensional settings, the number of possible partitions is combinatorial, making it impossible to pre-train a model for every potential configuration of $\bm$.
+In high-dimensional settings, the number of possible partitions is combinatorial, making it impossible to pre-train a model for every potential configuration of $\bm$.

 Moreover, it makes sense to share information when learning $\mathcal{M}(Z_\bm)$ for different $\bm$.
 Suppose $Z$ is a time series. $Z_\bm$ and $Z_{\bm'}$ are two adjacent time windows.
-The Markov blanket of $Z_\bm$ may have a similar structure to $Z_{\bm'}$.
+The Markov blanket of $Z_\bm$ may have a similar structure to that of $Z_{\bm'}$.

 To this end, we can further generalize the encoder model $f$ to incorporate the information from the mask $\bm$, thereby creating an amortized Markov blanket encoder.
 Specifically, we parametrize an \emph{amortized encoder} $f_\beta(\by, \bm) = \by \circ \sigma_\beta( \bm)$, where $\sigma_\beta(\bm)$ is a gating network.
 This design allows us to incorporate inductive bias based on the type of data we are dealing with.
 For example, if $Z$ is a time series, we can employ an LSTM as the gating network to ensure the temporal smoothness.
 We slightly modify the loss to be